kdleonard93/Black-Nerds-Journey-Blog/cmb7cv5y2000209juhoo3a7cx.md

 ## **Refining the Foundation and Gearing Up +1**

-As you can see from the new terrain in this cover image vs the last article’s, we’ve made it out of the “Wacced out Woods” and have arrived at “Finessin’ Fields”.
+As you can see from the new terrain in this cover image vs the last article's, we've made it out of the "Wacced out Woods" and have arrived at "Finessin' Fields".
 Time to gear up ✊🏾.

-Over the last couple of months, I’ve been working on improving the quality of the code and my testing implementation.
+Over the last couple of months, I've been working on improving the quality of the code and my testing implementation.
 I also needed to get a workflow set for automation since this is turning into a pretty big codebase.
 I never knew how much would need to go into an app like this…..or this is just a lesson on choosing a more fitting tech stack next time lol.

 ![](https://media0.giphy.com/media/v1.Y2lkPTc5MGI3NjExNTlqdWN0YjR1d3BsN3l4cm5kanJ2NnV6NGs0bnlhYTFuMHZobDFnbyZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/ogb8RQdu8zQyc/giphy.gif align="center")